Here is the 7th part!

 That was it for this part of the deleted files.
 I hope you loved this journey with Jared and Sugar.
 Maybe you feel like a re-read of Jared and Sugar’s happily ever after, WESTIN’S CHASE.
-Or if you own the Kindle copy, you can purchase the audio book at the WhisperSync price of $1.99.
+Or if you own the Kindle copy, you can purchase the audio book at the discounted WhisperSync price.
+I would also love a review of Jared and Sugar’s real story, not the out takes, 😉 , at your favorite retailer.

-What’s next?
-I have some deleted scenes for Parker that I plan to put up in a similar fashion.
-You know that LOCKE AND KEY will release soon and after that, the next Delta book!
-Also, if you’ve stayed in touch, you likely know that I’m participating in the 7 Brides for 7 Soldiers project with my book NOAH, though that doesn’t release until the end of the year.
+Also, if you’ve stayed in touch, you likely know that I’m participating in the 7 Brides for 7 Soldiers project with my book NOAH, though that doesn’t release until December 5, 2017.
 More book news to come soon.
-I have a lot of projects in the works!
+I have a lot of projects in the works! xo